CME211/notes/lecture-02/0-outline.md

 ### Integers and floating point

-In CME 212, we will discuss in detail the computer representation of integers and floating point numbers.
+In a later lecture, we will discuss in detail the computer representation of integers and floating point numbers.
 For now:

 * It is best to think of integers as being represented exactly over a fixed range.
 (This is not really true in current versions of Python, but will be